AshS-1/CSE163_UW/Final Project/README.md

 I wanted to look into how the number of hectares of land did pastures take up and how that changed over the timeframe (2001-2013).
 This was represented in a bar graph, as seen below.
 This graph shows that the amount of land cleared out for pastures jumped significantly from 2001 to 2002 and remained relatively constant at that high value from 2002 to 2005, and then decreased sharply.
 This aligns with the pie charts as they show why the percentage of total deforested land decreased from 67% to 52% over the years.
 Surprisingly, this also aligns with Research Question #2, in which I noticed that the number of forest fires had a peak in 2001 and then decreased steadily.
 While I can’t be sure about how minimizing pastures leads to less forest fires, definitely it shows that 2001-2002 may have been a turning point for the Amazon Rainforest.

 Impact and Limitations:
 To a certain extent, these results bring optimism.
 They give an alternative perspective to the common understanding that the environment of the world is getting worse by showing how deforestation, forest fires, and pasture usage decreases, by showing that things are getting better, but there’s still a long way to go.
 It clearly identifies pastures as a leading cause of deforestation, so these results will be useful in increasing awareness to minimize clearing land for these purposes.
 Unfortunately, my results don’t mean that the Amazon Rainforest is being unharmed, it just means that the level of harm may not be as high as we commonly think it is.
 These results shouldn’t be interpreted as a way for people to justify current unstable, detrimental actions, rather it should show how increased awareness and consciousness of actions can go a long way in protecting the environment.
 A limitation is that some of this data goes to 2013, which is 10 years ago.
 A lot can happen in 10 years, so I think my results and models need to include those missing 10 years to come up with conclusions that are immediately relevant to right now.
 Ranchers and farmers should use this research as a clear indicator about how actions such as clearing out land for pastures leads to detrimental impacts to the rainforest.
-Challenge Goals:
-Firstly, I met the challenge goal of Machine Learning.
-I trained and tested a decision tree model that used the statistics about each region in the Amazon such as forested area, hydrography, etc. as features to predict the label of which regions were likely to have deforestation.
-The ML model had an accuracy score of 0.94, which is relatively high.
-I also used a new library, Plotly to create most of my graphs (excluding the pie charts).
-I found it really useful in creating clean graphs that minimized complex, buggy code that would have been needed in spacing out text and making the colors match.
-Lastly, I merged my datasets for my first and second research questions.
-For my first research question, I needed to merge the IDs for the regions in one dataset with a dataset that showed what counties the IDs corresponded to.
-In my second research question, I had to merge the data on how many fire outbreaks there were in a year with the highest temperature in that year, so that I could plot a graph that would show if the number of fire outbreaks and highest temperature in the same year would show some sort of correlation.
-Work Plan Evaluation:
-I did this project individually, so I didn’t set very strict deadlines for each of the components of my work.
-I started 4 days before the due date, and I decided that I was going to set up the environment and start the basic coding on Sunday and get the majority of my graphing/visualizations done by Monday.
-Unfortunately, I didn’t know how to import plotly until Tuesday so that slowed me down greatly.
-I had planned to work on the ML model portion two days before the deadline, and surprisingly it took much less time than I had anticipated, so I was able to use that time to catch up with my visualizations.
-However, because everything was only ready by the morning of the due date, I had to write the entire paper and record the video in one day.
-It was definitely a time crunch that I had anticipated.

 Testing:
 Research Question 1:
 To test the ML model, I applied the same code on a smaller dataset with only 20% of the data values.
 Above is the decision tree visualization.